University of West Florida Scholarships (2025–2026)

 These aren’t automatic—there’s an extra step (invitation, application, or competition) and limited slots.
 If your student has a strong academic profile plus leadership or service, these can dramatically lower the bill.

 Do competitive awards stack with automatic merit?
-Often yes, but the package may be adjusted so that total gift aid does not exceed direct costs.
-Read the offer letter for stacking rules.
+Often yes, but final package may not exceed total direct costs.
+Read offer terms closely.

 🎖️ Honors College